- What Is It?

 - Facial paralysis

-- Usually most severe about 1 week following onset of symptoms
+- Usually most severe about 1 week following the onset of symptoms

 - Spinning sensation (vertigo)